-Florida marks milestone in Everglades python control program
+1,000 pythons down, tens of thousands to go: milestone in Everglades restoration effort

+Tens of thousands of Burmese pythons are estimated to be slithering through the Everglades.
+Scientists say the invaders have eliminated 99 percent of the native mammals in the Everglades, decimating food sources for native predators.

-HOMESTEAD, Fla.
-(AP) — Florida is marking a milestone in its attempt to control an infestation of Burmese pythons in the Everglades.
+HOMESTEAD, Fla. — Florida is marking a milestone in its attempt to control an infestation of Burmese pythons in the Everglades.

-The state has been paying a select group of hunters to kill the invasive snakes on state lands in South Florida since March 2017.
-On Tuesday, the 1,000th python collected in that program will be weighed in at the South Florida Water Management District’s field office in Homestead.
+The state has been paying a select group of 25 hunters to catch and kill the invasive snakes on state lands in South Florida since March 2017.
+On Tuesday, the 1,000th python collected in that program was measured and weighed at the South Florida Water Management District’s field office in Homestead.

-Hunter Brian Hargrove collected the milestone snake.
-When the program began, Hargrove told The Associated Press he hated having to kill the pythons.
-But he wanted to help save wildlife in the beleaguered Everglades.
+Hunter Brian Hargrove collected the milestone snake just before midnight Friday.
+He is the program’s most prolific hunter, harvesting over 110 pythons over the last 15 months.

+Hargrove said he was driving slowly along a canal and looking through the grass when he spotted the 11-foot-2-inch-long male snake along a levee.

 Most Read Nation & World Stories